sign-in-canada/sign-in-canada.github.io/architecture/scenarios/session-management.md

 they have been using.
 When this happens:

-1. The relying party application logs the user out locally first, then it redirects the browser to the Acceptance Platforms's end_session endpoint.
+1. The relying party application logs the user out locally first, then it redirects the browser to either the Acceptance Platforms's OpenID Connect end_session endpoint, or to its SAML Single Logout service.
+2. If any relying parties participating in the session support back-channel logout, the Acceptance Platform first sends a logout token to all of them, via an HTTP POST to their registered back-channel logout URI(s) to trigger the logout actions by those RPs.
+If there are multiple relying parties then these requests are all sent simultaneously, in parallel.
-2. The Acceptance Platform returns an [HTML](https://html.spec.whatwg.org/multipage/) logout propagation page.
+3. Once back-channel logout has been completed, The Acceptance Platform then returns an [HTML](https://html.spec.whatwg.org/multipage/) logout propagation page to the browser.
 This page contains a number of [iframe](https://html.spec.whatwg.org/multipage/iframe-embed-object.html#the-iframe-element) elements.
-The `src` (source) attribute of all but one of the `iframe` elements points to the [URI](https://tools.ietf.org/html/rfc3986) of another relying party site where the user has logged in during their current session.
+The `src` (source) attribute of all but one of the `iframe` elements points to the front-channel logout [URI](https://openid.net/specs/openid-connect-frontchannel-1_0.html#RPLogout) of another relying party site where the user has logged in during their current session.
    In the diagram, these other sites are identified as "Other OIDC RPs".
 The `src` attribute of the final `iframe` points to a URI endpoint of the Acceptance Platform's Acceptance Framework.
-3. Upon receiving the propagation page, the browser begins to load all of the of the `iframe`s in parallel, by asynchronously sending an HTTP GET request to the `src` URI of each `iframe`.
+4. Upon receiving the propagation page, the browser begins to load all of the of the `iframe`s in parallel, by asynchronously sending an HTTP GET request to the `src` URI of each `iframe`.
-4. As the other relying parties receive these requests, they log the user out locally, and then return an HTTP response to the browser.
+5. As the other relying parties receive these requests, they log the user out locally, and then return an HTTP response to the browser.
-5. When the Acceptance Platform's Acceptance Framework receives its request, it creates a SAML `LogoutRequest` message and then redirects the browser with that message (within the `iframe`) to the legacy CSP (GCKey or CBS) that the user chose to log in with.
+6. When the Acceptance Platform's Acceptance Framework receives its request, it creates a SAML `LogoutRequest` message and then redirects the browser with that message (within the `iframe`) to the legacy CSP (GCKey or CBS) that the user chose to log in with.
-6. The CSP then logs the user out of their credential.
+7. The CSP then logs the user out of their credential.
 If the user has visited any sites that are still connected directly to the CSP (instead of to Sign in Canada) it will also propagate the logout to all of those sites.
-7. The CSP then redirects the browser (within the `iframe`) back to the Acceptance Platform's Acceptance Framework with a SAML `LogoutResponse` message.
+8. The CSP then redirects the browser (within the `iframe`) back to the Acceptance Platform's Acceptance Framework with a SAML `LogoutResponse` message.
 The Acceptance Framework processes this message and then sends an HTTP response back to the browser.
-8. While all of the `iframe`s are propagating the logout to various sites asynchronously, their progress is monitored by JavaScript code running in the browser.
+9. While all of the `iframe`s are propagating the logout to various sites asynchronously, their progress is monitored by JavaScript code running in the browser.
 Once all of the `iframes` have completely loaded, this JavaScript code checks the success or failure status of each.
-9. If any of the `iframes` fail or time-out, the JavaScript code will redirect the browser to an error page, warning the user that they may not be completely signed out and recommending that they close their browser.
+10. If any of the `iframes` fail or time-out, the JavaScript code will redirect the browser to an error page, warning the user that they may not be completely signed out and recommending that they close their browser.
-10. If all of the `iframes` successfully propagate logout to their target site, then the browser is redirected to the logout landing page of the site where the user initially clicked "Logout".
+11. If all of the `iframes` successfully propagate logout to their target site, then the browser is redirected to the logout landing page of the site where the user initially clicked "Logout".